gruntwork-io/terragrunt/docs/_docs/01_getting-started/terminology.md

 Terragrunt does have the ability to mock outputs, which is useful when dependencies do not yet have outputs to be consumed (e.g. during the run of a unit with a dependency that has not been applied).

-Terragrunt also has the ability to fetch outputs without interacting with OpenTofu/Terraform via [--terragrunt-fetch-dependency-output-from-state](/docs/reference/cli-options/#terragrunt-fetch-dependency-output-from-state) ([soon to be rebranded `--fetch-dependency-output-from-state`](https://github.com/gruntwork-io/terragrunt/issues/3445)) for dependencies where state is stored in AWS.
+Terragrunt also has the ability to fetch outputs without interacting with OpenTofu/Terraform via [--terragrunt-fetch-dependency-output-from-state](/docs/reference/cli-options/#terragrunt-fetch-dependency-output-from-state) for dependencies where state is stored in AWS.
 This is an experimental feature, and more tooling is planned to make this easier to use.

 ### Feature